dictation-toolbox/dragonfly/README.rst

 Installation
 ----------------------------------------------------------------------------

 Dragonfly is a Python package.
-It can be installed as *dragonfly2* using
+It can be installed as *dragonfly* using
 pip:

 .. code:: shell

-    pip install dragonfly2
+    pip install dragonfly

-The distribution name has been changed to *dragonfly2* in order to upload releases to PyPI.org, but everything can still be imported using *dragonfly*.
-If you use any grammar modules that include something like :code:`pkg_resources.require("dragonfly >= 0.6.5")`, you will need to either replace :code:`dragonfly` with :code:`dragonfly2` or remove lines like this altogether.

 If you are installing this on Linux, you will also need to install the `wmctrl <https://www.freedesktop.org/wiki/Software/wmctrl/>`__, `xdotool